Skip to content.

 The Department of Justice (DOJ) Evaluation of Corporate Compliance Programs (ECCP) is the U.S. Department of Justice’s guidance to federal prosecutors about how to assess the strength and quality of a company’s corporate compliance program.
 That assessment, in turn, helps determine the size and severity of punishment a company should face in the event of a compliance failure.

-The Justice Department updates those guidelines from time to time.
-The most recent update arrived in March 2023; that was the fourth revision since the department released its original guidance in 2017.
+The Justice Department regularly updates those guidelines.
+The most recent update, released in September 2024, is the fifth revision since the department released its original guidance in 2017.

 Woman in black sitting in front of her laptop